mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 empty or with small weapons equipped for self-defence.
 The model presented here is for a weaponless Ajilchin fresh from the factory.

-This multi-purpose nature extends to an Ajilchin’s mining drones.
+This multi-purpose nature extends to an Ajilchin's mining drones.
 They can mine but are often used as sensor extensions while prospecting, as well as to load cargo.
 The primary ship entrance leads through the hangar, leading a number of crew to enter and exit by hanging onto